Lemoncode/redux-by-sample/02 ChangeName/readme.md

 Summary steps:

-- Install object assign polyfill library plus typescript definition.
-- Let's create an _app_ component and instantiate in main.tsx
+- Configure transpile TypeScript -> ES6 -> Babel -> ES5.
 - Create a nameEdit presentational component.
 - Create an action const file.
-- Create an action dispatcher to get the name updated.
+- Create an action creator to get the name updated.
 - Handle this action in the reducer.
 - Create a nameEditContainer component to wire it up.
-- Let's instantiate nameEditContainer.
+- Let's create an _app_ component and instantiate in `main.tsx`

 # Prerequisites